mendix/docs/content/ats/bestpractices/test-case-dependencies.md

 You create two separate test cases.
 Example, one test case that creates a new expense and one test case that deletes a new expense.

 First, create the test case that creates a new expense, "TC.01 - Create New Expense".
 Now combine these steps and use that action as a _setup_ step in the "TC.02 - Delete Expense" test case.
-For more information, see [Create Combined Actions](../howtos/create-combined-actions).

 _TC.01 - Create New Expense as setup_